stastnypremysl/lsql-csv/README.md

     nobody:x:65534:65534:nobody:/var/empty:/bin/false
     me:x:1000:1000::/home/me:/bin/bash

-If you specify delimiter specifically for `/etc/passwd`, the output will be comma delimited.
+If you specify delimiter specifically for `/etc/passwd`, the output will be a comma delimited.

     lsql-csv '/etc/passwd -d:, &1.*, if &1.3 >= 1000'